vuejs/vue-loader/docs/start/tutorial.md

 # Basic Tutorial

 We are going to walk through setting up a Webpack + `vue-loader` project from scratch.
-If you are interested in ready-to-run examples, check out [vue-loader-example](https://github.com/vuejs/vue-loader-example) and [vue-hackernews](https://github.com/vuejs/vue-hackernews).
+If you are interested in ready-to-run examples, check out [vue-cli](https://github.com/vuejs/vue-cli) to quickly scaffold new projects.
 However, if you are not already a Webpack expert, I highly recommend going through the following tutorial to understand how the pieces fit together.

 ### Project Structure